eclipse-che/che-docs/src/main/pages/setup-openshift/admin-guide.md

 ## Workspace Logs

 Workspace logs are stored in an PV bound to `che-claim-workspace` PVC.
-Workspace logs include logs from workspace agent, [boostrapper][boostrapper] and other agents if applicable.
+Workspace logs include logs from workspace agent, [bootstrapper](what-are-workspaces.html#bootstrapper) and other agents if applicable.

 ## Che Master States